wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    ### Remote state

    <a target="_blank" href="https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa">NOTE</a>
-   terraform.tfstate can be stored over the network in S3, etcd distributed key value store (used by Kubernetes), or a Hashicorp Atlas or Consul server.
-(Hashicorp Atlas is a licensed solution.)
+   terraform.tfstate can be stored over the network in S3, etcd distributed key value store (used by Kubernetes), or a HashiCorp Atlas or Consul server.
+(HashiCorp Atlas is a licensed solution.)

 1. State can be obtained using command: